mollie/laravel-cashier-mollie/docs/01-installation.md

         }
     ```

-6. Schedule a periodic job to execute `Cashier::run()`.
+6. Schedule a periodic job to execute the `cashier:run` command.
+When processing lots of orders, consider increasing the job frequency to prevent hitting Mollie's rate limiter.

     ```php
     $schedule->command('cashier:run')
-        ->daily() // run as often as you like (daily, monthly, every minute, ...)
+        ->hourly() // run as often as you like (daily, monthly, every minute, ...)
         ->withoutOverlapping(); // make sure to include this
     ```

     You can find more about scheduling jobs using Laravel [here](https://laravel.com/docs/scheduling).

 🎉 You're now good to go :).